 My hubby’s recipe depends on a key secret ingredient that lends these meat pies their unique and distinctive flavour, and that is pomegranate molasses.
 When I was a kid, I remember hearing my uncles talk about their deep admiration for Lebanon’s pomegranate syrup, known for its distinctive sweet and sour flavour.

 Back in the day, before it was possible to shop over the internet, my uncles used to order their pomegranate molasses from family members travelling to Lebanon, and I remember how specific and meticulous they were about where to get it from.
 I also remember that their prized order often came in dark medium-sized glass bottles with vintage-style labels that made those bottles all the more special.
 In short, without pomegranate molasses this recipe won’t taste as heavenly as we intend it to be, so make sure you buy from a good brand as it will make all the difference!

 Lahmacun: The Recipe

-Feel free to serve Lahmacun, or Turkish Pizza, as a main dish or as as a side dish, part of an elaborate Middle Eastern feast.
+Feel free to serve Lahmacun, or Turkish Pizza, as a main dish or as a side dish, part of an elaborate Middle Eastern feast.
 Some Middle Eastern households serve chilled cow-milk yoghurt, along with Lahmacun or Sfeeha, as a condiment or dipping sauce.
 If you live in Europe or in the Americas, you might want to try Greek yoghurt that has a similar consistency to Middle Eastern yoghurt, which is quite refreshing and tastes divine.

 - 4 cups all-purpose flour